 Ex: false |

 traceJaegerHttpListenerPorts | TCP ports to receive Jaeger Thrift formatted data via HTTP.
-The data is then sent to Wavefront in Wavefront span format.
+The data is then sent to the Operations for Applications service in Operations for Applications span format.

-Default: None.
-Version: Since 6.0 |
+Default: none Version: Since 6.0 |

 Comma-separated list of available port numbers.
 Can be a single port. |

 traceJaegerListenerPorts | TCP ports to receive Jaeger Thrift formatted data via TChannel.
-The data is then sent to Wavefront in Wavefront span format.
-Default: None.
-Warning:
+The data is then sent to the Operations for Applications service in Operations for Applications span format.
+Default: none Warning:

 Sending data via TChannel has been deprecated in Jaeger 1.16.
 Therefore, we recommend using traceJaegerHttpListenerPorts to receive Jaeger Thrift formatted data via HTTP. |